-Denny Matthews is in his 50th season behind the microphone, calling Royals games since the club’s inception in 1969.
-He becomes the third broadcaster in Major League history to call games for the same team for 50 seasons or more, joining Vin Scully (Brooklyn/Los Angeles Dodgers, 67 seasons) and Jaime Jarrin (Los Angeles Dodgers, 62 seasons) and Bob Uecker (Milwaukee Brewers, entering his 53rd season).
+Denny Matthews is in his 55th season behind the microphone, calling Royals games since the club’s inception in 1969.
+He’s one of four announcers in Major League history to broadcast for the same team for 50-plus seasons, along with Vin Scully (Brooklyn/Los Angeles Dodgers, 67 seasons), Jaime Jarrín (Los Angeles Dodgers, 62 seasons) and Bob Uecker (Milwaukee Brewers, entering his 53rd season).
 This is Matthews’ seventh decade of broadcasting the Royals, with only Jarrín’s eight decades (1959-2022), being a longer run with one team.

 The 2007 Ford C. Frick Award winner was honored during the Hall of Fame Induction Ceremonies in Cooperstown on July 29, 2007.
-He became a member of the Royals' Hall of Fame in 2004 and has broadcast exclusively for the same team, without interruption, in six different decades.
-He signed a four-year extension with the club in 2015, which runs through the end of this season.
+He also became a member of the Royals Hall of Fame in 2004.

-Matthews has seen more Royals games than anyone else during his 49 years with Kansas City.
+Matthews has seen more Royals games than anyone else during his time with Kansas City.
 He was chosen from more than 300 applicants for the No. 2 announcer position alongside the late Buddy Blattner prior to the Royals initial season in 1969, before taking over the No. 1 job following the 1975 season.
 He teamed with Fred White on the Royals Radio Network from 1974-98 before Ryan Lefebvre joined him in the booth in 1999 through 2007.
-Bob Davis, Steve Stewart and Steve Physioc have served as Denny’s partners, along with Bob Davis (2008-12), and this year, he’ll welcome Jake Eisenberg to the booth.
+Over the last 12 seasons, Steve Physioc and Steve Stewart have served as Denny’s partners, along with Bob Davis (2008-12), and this year, he’ll welcome Jake Eisenberg to the booth.

 The veteran broadcaster has lent his play-by-play skills to the CBS Radio Network during portions of the regular season and during the 1982 and 1985 World Series.
 He worked with Hall of Famer Ernie Harwell, calling the CBS broadcast of the 1982 ALCS between the California Angels and Milwaukee Brewers.

-Matthews graduated from Central Catholic High School in Bloomington, Ill., and was inducted into the school’s Hall of Fame in August, 2001.
+Matthews graduated from Central Catholic High School in Bloomington, Ill., and was inducted into the school’s Hall of Fame in August 2001.
 He is a 1966 graduate of Illinois Wesleyan where he lettered in football and baseball for three years and finished eighth in the nation (NAIA) in pass receiving in 1965, despite not playing football in high school.
 In 2016, he received a “Distinguished Alumnus” honor from IWU.